Star Trek Logo

 Star Trek Logo History

 Modern Star Trek is the most profitable franchise of all time.
-In addition to the original series has nine additional TV series, one base feature film, and six additional 22-episode cartoons.
-Several sequels and prequels came out later and told about the emergence of the spaceship and the crew, about the new generation.
-And in 2009, the franchise was rebooted, resulting in three more films.
+In addition to the original series, there are nine additional TV series, one base feature film, and six additional 22-episode cartoons.
+Several sequels and prequels came out later and told about the emergence of the spaceship, the crew, and the new generation.
+In 2009, the franchise was rebooted, resulting in three more films.

-Starting in 2017, the newest Star Trek has been replenished with more films, including digital platforms.
+Starting in 2017, more films, including digital platforms, have replenished the newest Star Trek.
 At least two television series are in development.
 All this proves how cool and endless the space epic turned out to be and its original symbol – “A” in the form of a starship.
-Today it can be seen on games, figurines, T-shirts, museum props, rides, and comics, which are also a significant source of income.
+Today, it can be seen in games, figurines, T-shirts, museum props, rides, and comics, which are also significant sources of income.

 What is Star Trek?